This post may contain affiliate links. Please read our disclosure policy.

 BBQ Chicken thigh on a plaid plate with broccoli salad.

-What To Serve With Them
+What To Serve With BBQ Chicken

 Our favorite side dishes to serve alongside Oven Baked BBQ Chicken are:

 We, seriously, eat this Oven Baked BBQ Chicken Thigh recipe several times a month.
-It’s the simplest way to pack a ton of flavor into oven baked chicken without adding a boatload of calories….or steps.
+It’s the simplest way to pack a ton of flavor into oven baked chicken without adding a boatload of calories or steps.

-It’s like our own indoor barbecue party all year long…..so, next time your backyard picnic gets rained out just break out the baking sheet and make your own barbecue chicken in the oven!
+It’s like our own indoor barbecue party all year long so, next time your backyard picnic gets rained out just break out the baking sheet and make your own barbecue chicken in the oven!

 Want to see what else we have cooking up?
 Follow us over on Instagram!

-Get the Recipe: Oven Baked BBQ Chicken Thighs
+Baked BBQ Chicken Thighs Recipe

-5 from 5 votes
+5 from 6 votes

 Ingredients